Bearded Bakongo Kneeling Male Wood Figure

 Description

-The Kongo people, who are a Bantu ethnic group primarily inhabiting the regions of present-day Democratic Republic of the Congo, Angola, and Republic of Congo, have a rich artistic tradition that includes the creation of various types of figurative sculptures.
+The Kongo people, who are a Bantu ethnic group primarily inhabiting the regions of the present-day Democratic Republic of the Congo, Angola, and the Republic of Congo, have a rich artistic tradition that includes the creation of various types of figurative sculptures.
 These sculptures, often referred to as Kongo figures, can be categorized into different types based on their intended function and meaning.

 Power Figures: These figures, known as nkisi or nkondi, are believed to possess spiritual powers and are used for various purposes such as healing, protection, and justice.
 They are created with a cavity or receptacle in their abdomen, where medicinal substances, sacred objects, or materials associated with specific rituals can be placed.
 Nkisi figures are empowered through rituals, prayers, and the activation of their spiritual forces.